AncyDataScience/Sports-Data-Analytics-Pipeline/README.md

 ### PYTHON ###

-# Day 16 - Introduction to Python for Sports Analytics
+# Day 16: Introduction to Python for Sports Data Analytics

 ### What I Learned:
 1. **Lists in Python:** How to store multiple data values (like player names and goals) in lists.